KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws1-intro/1variables.md

 1. In Google Chrome, navigate to [https://codepen.io/CodingCocktailsKC/pen/BRgQrE](https://codepen.io/CodingCocktailsKC/pen/BRgQrE)

 1. In the JS editor, look for the MadLibs items to replace.
-Remember these are the noun or verb text surrounded by angle brackets: **< noun_2>**.
+Remember these are the noun or verb text surrounded by angle brackets: **&lt;noun_2>**.
+You can use choose any noun or verb you like for the variable name.

     ![](images/replace.png)